azeemkhanreal/ts-node-mongo-boilerplate/README.md

 ## Validation

-Request data is validated using [Joi](https://joi.dev/).
-Check the [documentation](https://joi.dev/api/) for more details on how to write Joi validation schemas.
+Request data is validated using [Zod](https://zod.dev/).
+Check the [documentation](https://zod.dev/api/) for more details on how to write zod validation schemas.

-The validation schemas are defined in the `src/validations` directory and are used in the routes by providing them as parameters to the `validate` middleware.
+The validation schemas are defined in the associated component of `resources` directory and are used in the routes by providing them as parameters to the `validate` middleware.

 ```javascript
 const express = require('express');